 Pour in the broth and add lentils and peas.
 Add the bay leaf and pepper (if desired).
 Bring almost to a boil, stirring occasionally to keep the legumes from sticking, then reduce heat to maintain a simmer and cover the pot.
 Cook, stirring on occasion, until the peas are disintegrated and the lentils are very soft, about 30-40 minutes.
 The carrots should be tender, as well.

 If you want a pureed soup, remove the bay leaf, then use either a blender or an immersion blender to puree to the desired consistency.
 You could also use a whisk by rolling the handle between your hands with the wires in the soup.
 It won’t give as fine of a consistency, but will still work to create a smoother texture.

 Add the ham now, if using, and return the pot to low heat.
 Start with the smaller amount of ham, mix in, and add more if desired.
 Some people like a lot, and some not as much.
 Allow to heat through and the flavors of the ham to blend in with the soup, about 15-20 minutes.
 Ham is usually salty, so this will likely be enough for flavoring.
 If not using the ham, add salt for desired taste.
 Don’t forget to save your ham bone for making more broth!

-Greeks usually serve Fava and other legume soups with a splash of red wine vinegar and a drizzle of olive oil.
+Greeks usually serve legume soups with a splash of red wine vinegar and a drizzle of olive oil.
 I skip the vinegar, but keep the oil.
 Try it with the vinegar, you might like it.
 Serve with a nice chunk of hearty bread on the side. Καλη óρεξη!
 (Bon appetite!)